 Pro Tip: To be notified of all new assignments, in the Slack Preferences menu, set your notification preferences to “Direct messages, mentions & keywords” and in the “My keywords” section, add “@here” and “@channel”

 Step 2: Starting a Texting Assignment

-When you’ve received an assignment, open ThruText, click on the assignment and review the initial message to make sure there are no typos or missing information.
+When you’ve received an assignment, open ThruText, click on the assignment and review the initial message to make sure there are no typos or missing information and all of the recommended replies and survey options to: review the initial message.
 ThruText will auto-fill certain portions in each message such as your name and the contact’s name.
 If everything looks good, click the “Send” button.
 Continue clicking “Send” until you’ve gone through your list of recipients; it takes just a few minutes to send hundreds of messages.